Venomtech - Venom Research Solutions

-Venomtech was founded in 2010 by Steven Trim to help solve one of the problems often encountered as a pharmaceutical scientist - finding adequate new drug leads.
+Venomtech was founded in 2010 by Steve Trim to help solve one of the problems often encountered as a pharmaceutical scientist - finding adequate new drug leads.

 We are a biotechnology company with a focus on developing novel venom-derived screening tools, and lead compounds.
 Our passion and drive for drug discovery is intrinsically linked to our desire to advance human healthcare and to our personal experience of the challenges in drug discovery.
 We use venoms from a range of vertebrate and invertebrate species including snakes, spiders and centipedes.

 Our products and services address one of the most common frustrations in drug discovery: the failure to find promising drug candidates in available libraries of synthetic chemical molecules.

 - A wide array of venoms, in sufficient quantities for repeated experiments, to obtain consistent results.

 - Many proprietary skills and unique technical facilities to extract venoms.